Tony Durley

 Anthony William Durley (30 September 1933 – 1 January 1993) was an English cricketer.
 Durley was a right-handed batsman who fielded as a wicket-keeper.
 He was born in Ilford, Essex.

 Durley made his first-class debut for Essex against Derbyshire in the 1957 County Championship.
 He made four further first-class appearances in what would be his only season in first-class cricket.
 He struggled in these five matches, scoring 38 runs at an average of 4.75, with a high score of 16.

 He joined Bedfordshire in 1960, making his debut for the county in the Minor Counties Championship against Cambridgeshire.
-He played Minor counties cricket for Hertfordshire from 1960 to 1976, making 96 Minor Counties Championship appearances.
+He played Minor counties cricket for Bedfordshire from 1960 to 1976, making 96 Minor Counties Championship appearances.
 He made his List A debut for the county against Northamptonshire in the 1967 Gillette Cup.
 He made five further List A appearances, the last of which came against Lancashire in the 1973 Gillette Cup.
 In his six List A matches, he scored 140 runs at an average of 23.33, with a high score of 75.
 This score, which was his only List A fifty, came against Lancashire in 1973.

 He died on New Year's Day in 1993 at Luton, Bedfordshire.